dylan-lang/opendylan/documentation/building-with-duim/source/tour.rst

 When first created, the value of a range gadget is the minimum value of the ``gadget-value-range`` of the gadget, unless ``value:`` is specified.
-As with all other gadgets, use ``gadget-value`` to return or set this value, as shown in `Returning or setting the gadget-value of a scroll-bar <tour.htm#35517>`_, which illustrates this behavior for a scroll bar.
+As with all other gadgets, use ``gadget-value`` to return or set this value, as shown in :ref:`gadget-value-scroll-bar`, which illustrates this behavior for a scroll bar.

+.. _gadget-value-scroll-bar:

 .. figure:: images/tour-24.png
    :align: center